Blog Home

 Incorporate circuits

 Your workout doesn’t have to be limited to walking.
-A 30-to-45-minute walk provides a great opportunity to work in some strength training.
-Walk for 5 minutes, stop and do a set of lunges.
-Walk for 5 more minutes and do a set of bicep curls with an exercise band.
-Adding some different activities will make your workout go faster and you’ll have both your cardio and strength training completed in one session.
+A 45-minute walk provides a great opportunity to work in some strength training.
+Walk for five minutes, stop, and do a set of lunges.
+Walk for five more minutes and do a set of bicep curls with an exercise band.
+Adding some different activities will make your workout go faster, and you’ll have both your cardio and strength training completed in one session.

 Beat your time